JarneRenders/CircumferenceChecker/README.md

 # CircumferenceChecker
 This program contains various tools for checking graph properties related to paths and cycles.
-In particular, it can be used to determine the circumference of a graph, the length of a longest induced cycle and the length of a longest induced path.
+In particular, it can be used to determine the circumference or length of a graph, the length of a longest induced cycle and the length of a longest induced path.
 The length of a path is always the number of edges it contains.

 The latest version of this program can be obtained from <https://github.com/JarneRenders/CircumferenceChecker>.